godotengine/godot-docs/advanced_topics/compiling_for_ios.rst

 | To run on a device or simulator, follow these instructions:
   [[Exporting for iOS]].
 | Replace or add your executable to the Xcode project, and change the
-  \\"executable name\\" property on Info.plist accordingly if you use an alternative build.
+  "executable name" property on Info.plist accordingly if you use an alternative build.